Professor of Japanese, Chair

 |Send E-mail||Office: Hatfield Hall 312||Phone: 585-3441|

-During the 2013-14 academic year Professor Rohlich will serve as chair of the department.
+During the Spring Semester 2014 Thomas Rohlich will continue to serve as Chair of the Department.
 His teaching and research interests are in premodern Japanese literature and culture, and the city of Kyoto, which was Japan's capital for over 1,000 years and remains today a vibrant city of over one million people.
 He enjoys getting back to Japan, especially Kyoto, whenever he can.